 Certification of Candidacy indicates that a student has reached the advanced stage of the Ph.D.
 Program, permitting him/her to devote full time to writing a dissertation.
 At least eight months must elapse between admission to candidacy and conferral of the degree.
 The requirements for candidacy are:

-- (1) Successful completion of the course work requirements - (2) Successful completion of first- and second-year paper requirements - (3) Successful completion of the comprehensive examination requirements.
+- (1) Successful completion of the course work requirements - (2) Successful completion of the research paper requirement - (3) Successful completion of the comprehensive examination requirements.